Working Connections Child Care (WCCC) helps families with low incomes pay for child care.

 Licensed child care providers follow minimum licensing requirements set by the state to ensure children are in safe, healthy and nurturing places.

 - Learn more about licensed child care.

 - If you are not sure where to find licensed child care providers, your local Child Care Aware Washington agency can help.
 You can call them at 1-800-446-1114.

-Some families prefer that a relative care for their child or care provided in the child's home.
+Some families prefer to have an FFN care for their child or to have care provided in the child's home.
 When you choose a child care provider who is exempt from licensing, you have extra responsibilities.
 The provider you choose must:

 - Be 18 years of age or older.

 - Be a citizen or a legal resident of the United States.

 - Pass the DCYF background check.
 If care is provided in the provider’s home, then anyone older than 16 who lives in the home must also pass a background check.